Which phone network offers the best signal?

-Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 23.6Mbps.
-That's another big increase from the average speed we measured six months ago (18.6Mbps).
+Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 23.1Mbps.

 The other networks are some way behind, and though all have improved their speeds, their gains have been far more modest.

-The only area where EE when EE didn't offer the best performance was in our analysis of 3G-only speeds.
+The only area where EE wasn't the sole champion was in our analysis of 3G-only speeds.

 It then analysed this data to calculate download speeds and network availability.

 We think that reporting on availability – that is, the proportion of time that users actually have access to a particular type of signal – is far more useful than simply stating geographical coverage, which is normally based on computer estimates or one-off drive-by assessments.
 After all, this shows whether users can get a signal where they need it and is therefore a more accurate reflection of the real-life experience.

 As well as using data from its app to produce these reports, OpenSignal also uses it to generate a free online coverage checker.
 You can use this to determine the best network for where you live.